mhezarei/netusage/README.md

 You could easily run this tool by running the python script **under root privileges**.

-And the only requirement is `psutil` package which helps us getting the information about processes and can be easily installed using `pip`.
+And the only requirement is the `psutil` package which helps us with getting the information about processes and can be easily installed using `pip`.

 You could use `-i <interval>` argument to specify the interval of results